MaurizioB/NoLaE/README.md

 LC and your MIDI devices.
 Mididings is a powerful MIDI router and processor based on Python.

+Note: at this moment, NoLaE supports only the LaunchControl XL, not the "standard" one, since I don't own it.
+If you have it, feel free to contact me and I might be able to add support for it in the future: the protocol is the same, so it's enough to know how the controls and leds are mapped.

 ## Features
 - Create up to 16 templates (accessible through the Templates button on LC);
 - Configure custom output ports and redirect the output for each controller;